 Pooja is an alumna of the HATCH residency at Chicago Artists' Coalition and the Center Program at Hyde Park Art Center.
-As a Board member of both organizations, she is an advocate for equity and accessibility in the Arts.
-Pooja has been nominated for the 3Arts Visual Art Award and the Joan Mitchell Foundation Painters & Sculptors Grant.
-Her paintings have been exhibited at venues such as Art Miami, EXPO Chicago and The Union League Club of Chicago and she is in numerous private collections across the country.
+As a Board member of Hyde Park Art Center, she is an advocate for equity and accessibility in the Arts.
+Pooja was awarded the 2020 3Arts Bodies of Work Fellowship at UIC, and was nominated for the 3Arts Visual Art Award and the Joan Mitchell Foundation Painters & Sculptors Grant.
+She has recently been commissioned by the Illinois Capital Development Board and the University of Chicago Pritzker School of Molecular Engineering, among others, and her work is in numerous private collections across the country.
 Pooja is represented by the McCormick Gallery in Chicago.

 - Borrowed Splendor 48x36 in, acrylic on linen, 2021

 - Time Spirit 50x40 in, acrylic on canvas, 2021

 - Let Me Begin Again 60x60 in, acrylic on canvas, 2021